erakai/Treasury/README.md

 ### Technology
 - Built solely in Java
 - Picocli Command Line library
-- MySQL for the database, JDBC to connect
+- SQLite for the database, JDBC to connect

 ### Contributors
 - Kai T